panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-15-PMC/2020-01-15-PMC_Summary.md

 Andy opened this point of the agenda by announcing that Knut is leaving and that he will be replaced by Patrick Fuhrmann (DESY) at ExPaNDS.
 He also said that ExPaNDS depends on us and we must really put effort to work togheter.
 WP leaders should be in each others mailing lists and invite/attend each others video conference meetigs as more synchronisation is required.

 Tobias said that this is already taking place and working for WP3.
 Jean-François explained that no equivalent to WP6 exists in ExPaNDS to which Andy replied that Patrick will be the contact for this.
-Nicoletta asked whether we will have a common face-to-face Annual Meeting with ExPaNDS and Andy explained that htis is the plan.
+Nicoletta asked whether we will have a common face-to-face Annual Meeting with ExPaNDS and Andy explained that this is the plan.
 This meeting could take place in Prague and be organised by ELI.
 Rudolf then asked to move quickly to book it and organise it to ensure all key stakeholders can attend.

-Jordi explained that he had a meeting with Sophie (ExPaNDS) and plans to have a follo-up every month.
+Jordi explained that he had a meeting with Sophie (ExPaNDS) and plans to have a follow-up every month.
 Furthermore, he has documented the outcome of the meeting in the comments of [issue #46](https://github.com/panosc-eu/panosc/issues/46)

 **4. Next Deliverables & Milestones**